jeremybatesDC/vueGridBaseballCard/README.md

   td.stats-table-t-body-td
   blockquote
   --> factor out card table (and use SUSPENSE if needed)

-* build a subsetted version of the font without the undesired axes (is that even a thing?)

 --> better highlightthe active table cell you're editing beucase otherwise it's disorientating